tmdict/tmdict/data/content/_page/site/site.ja.md

 Some big backend changes, the site now supports 3 kinds of entries: 1) entry with a common category, a normal glossary entry with one or more sortable category/tag 2) entry with unique category, an entry with a one-of-a-kind category, non-filterable (since by definition there’s already only one of it), this is to account for a select few glossary formats, and 3) entries with no category, this opens up the possibility to add “non-glossary” entries such as those from _Fate/Complete Material 3_, think of it more as a future-proof change.
 Categories are now also clickable and will lead you to a filtered list when clicked.
 Most of the changes are under-the-hood.
 In terms of content, entries from Nasu’s _Notes._ have been added, bumping our version number to 1.1.0.

-- Changed site categorization scheme for future expansion
 - Added Notes. glossary (Dokuhon) Japanese/English/Chinese content
+- Updated site categorization scheme for future expansion

 **2015-05-12**